vicenteg/pontem/BigQueryWorkloadTester/README.md

         query.
 *   **Runtime:** The sum of Query Result's runtimes.

+#### Web App

+A simple web app is included.
+Currently it provides an HTTP endpoint that can be used to trigger a run of your workload.
+A companion front end application that will enable configuration and display results is also available.

 ## Support

 While this is not an officially supported Google product, we encourage you to